Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Shifts by a Crystal Group: Several Unitary Transformations

 \section{Several Unitary Transformations}

+Throughout this section, $\Gamma$ is a fixed crystal group with $\mathcal{L}$, $\mathcal{L}^*$, $\Pi$, $T$, $\Omega$, and a vector system $\{x_M:M\in\Pi\}$ as in Section 3.
 In order to illuminate aspects of the natural unitary representation of the crystal group $\Gamma$ in the next section, the Hilbert space $L^2(\R^n)$ will be transformed into a number of different realizations by specific unitary maps.
 The first is the Fourier transform viewed as a unitary map of $L^2(\R^n)$ onto itself.

 For the other Hilbert spaces that arise, we equip the open subsets $\Omega$ and $\Pi\Omega$ with the restriction of Lebesgue measure and $\Omega\times\Pi\times\mathcal{L}^*$ with the product measure, where $\Pi$ and $\mathcal{L}^*$ have counting measure.
 We can use $\Omega\times\Pi\times\mathcal{L}^*$ to almost parametrize $\R^n$.
 Let $X=\cup_{(L,\nu)\in\Pi\times\mathcal{L}^*}L(\Omega+\nu)$.
 By Proposition \ref{Rproperties}, $X$ is an open co-null subset of $\R^n$.